 Podcast Episode 18: This is Steven Herrschaft

 After a little break we’re very excited to be back, and bringing you the fantastic Steven Herrschaft for Episode 18 of the This is Reportage Podcast!
-Based in Germany, Steven has made our Top Photographer lists for both 2018 and 2019, with a Lifetime Award count of 10 Reportage Awards and 4 Story Awards – an incredible achievement!
+One of the best documentary wedding photographers in Germany, Steven has made our Top Photographer lists for both 2018 and 2019, with a Lifetime Award count of 10 Reportage Awards and 4 Story Awards – an incredible achievement!
 Steven shares so much with us on the Podcast, including:

 - how he got into wedding photography at the age of 16,